iRNA-COSI/APAeval/summary_workflows/quantification/specification/Q_benchmark_specification.md

 ### Metrics
 #### Poly(A) site matching
-To compute the metrics, the poly(A) sites identified from the RNAseq data by the benchmarked tool (PD) and from the ground-truth dataset (GT) should be first mapped to each other as [implemented in the `matchPAS` module][matchpas].
+To compute the metrics, the poly(A) sites identified from the RNAseq data by the benchmarked tool (PD) and from the ground-truth dataset (GT) should be first mapped to each other as [implemented in the `apaeval` module][apa-module].
 Briefly
 - Matching of PD and GT sites is performed for different window sizes (specified below); i.e. a PD site is considered matched if its coordinates are within [GT - window, GT + window]
   - If a PD site matches multiple GT sites its score is split between the GT sites according to distance
   - If multiple PD sites match one GT they are merged and their score is summed